feathersui/feathersui-starling/README.md

 A typical horizontal or vertical slider control.

 ### List
 A touch-based, vertical list control.
-Has elastic edges and you can "fling" it.
+Has elastic edges and you can "throw" it.

 ### PickerList
 A control similar to a combo box.
 Appears as a button when closed.
 The list is displayed as a fullscreen overlay on top of the stage.